Cost of living

 Chinatown district (Photo: Mikel Bilbao/VW PICS/Universal Images Group via Getty Images)

-While the Housing Development Board (HBD) offers subsidized prices to help Singaporean citizens and permanent residents onto the property ladder, these are not available for expats, unfortunately.
+While the Housing Development Board (HDB) offers subsidized prices to help Singaporean citizens and permanent residents onto the property ladder, these are not available for expats, unfortunately.

-In the public system, you’ll find three tiers of fees: one for citizens, another for permanent residents, and the third for expats.
+In Singapore’s public healthcare system, expats and permanent residents pay different fees than Singaporean citizens.
 Take a look at this table of Singapore General Hospital fees to see how charges vary.

 A dentist and an assistant observing a patient in a clinic